ecorey/Ordinals-Overview-Testnet-Regtest/README.md

     .\bitcoin-cli --testnet --datadir="D:\BitcoinData" getblockcount

     can check block against the [ordinals.com testnet](https://testnet.ordinals.com/blocks)

-4) OR open testnet gui  // need to close bitcoind first as it has a lock // cannot open ord like this
+4) to open testnet gui  // need to close bitcoind first as it has a lock // cannot open ord like this

     ./bitcoin-qt -testnet -datadir="D:\BitcoinData" -wallet=ord